AlmirPaulo/Mobile_Home_Server_DevTool/README.md

 * SQL database included (SQLite3 by default, but you can easily change it).
 * Jinja2
 * Bootstrap 5 locally installed, to make your Frontend life easier.
-* For advanced usage (like APIs or authentication), you can paste your own backend features on the "myapp.py" file.
+* For advanced usage (like APIs, authentication, etc), you can paste your own backend features on the "myapp.py" file.
+*A tests file for TDD lovers.

 ## Dependencies

 * Python3
 * Flask
 * Flask-SQLAlchemy
+* Pytest

 ## Installation
-<blockquote>I have plans to automate this whole process in a shell script.</blockquote>
+> I have plans to automate this whole process in a shell script.

 1. Clone this repo.
 2. Make sure you have Python3 installed